lucylittle/balt/README.md

     $ git-hooks/install-hooks

-This will install (and keep up to date) some scripts in the .git directory that will automatically update your python packages, delete .pyc files, update static, etc.
+This will install (and keep up to date) some scripts in the .git directory that will automatically update your python packages, delete .pyc files, etc.

 ## Tests